Community Education Councils (CEC)

 How many CECs are there?

 There are 32 CECs in New York City.
-Each CEC covers a Community School District representing current K-8 students in the district.
+Each CEC represents current kindergarten through 8th grade students in public, non-charter schools within its Community School District.

 When is eligibility determined?